 - Heat a large non-stick skillet or griddle until a flick of water sizzles and evaporates right away.

 - Rub with a tiny bit of butter, wiping away any excess.
-Ladle a few tablespoons batter for each pancake and cook until they look set around the edges.
+Ladle a few tablespoons batter for each pancake and cook until they look set around the edges and the top has formed air bubbles.
 Flip.
 Cook 60-90 seconds and remove.